25 fascinating horse facts you may struggle to believe | Horse & Hound

 11. Horses don’t have collarbones.

-12. Horses’ shoulders are held to the rest of their skelton via a sling of muscles and ligaments.
+12. Horses’ shoulders are held to the rest of their skeleton via a sling of muscles and ligaments.

 13. When foals are born, their hooves are covered with soft tissue to stop them damaging their mother’s birth canal and uterus.
 Names for this tissue include fairy slippers, golden hooves, foal slipper, leaves, gills, and fingers.